Civil defense siren: Italy

 The Italian War Ministry began installing air raid sirens and issuing air defence regulations in 1938.
 Production was entrusted to La Sonora, founded in 1911 and still active today.

 During World War II, every town had a siren, and several were present in each large city.
 Even after the danger of bombings had ended, they were kept to provide warning in case of any threat (e.g. high water in Venice).

 As of 2015, some of them still survive.
 For instance, as many as 34 have been located in Rome using crowdsourcing.
 Up until the 1980s, they underwent routine maintenance and sounded at noon.

 Additionally, the Protezione Civile (Civil Protection) operates sirens to warn the public in case of a threat to the citizen population.
 Protezione Civile also provides transport needs and military defence for the Government of Italy.
 These defence systems were put in place in the 1990s and are occasionally still used today.

+Urbania, Italy has a British Secomak GP3 air raid siren which is annually activated in honor of the Bombing in Urbania, which took place during World War II.

+Ferrara, Italy has a system of Whelen (remodeled HSS-TWS series) sirens that warn of industrial risks in the area.